 It will take approximately four years for your apprentice to complete the program.
 However, the time it takes to complete the apprenticeship can be shortened based on any relevant and transferable education or work experience, if applicable, as well as any overtime that your apprentice works.

 Here is a full list of the suggested competencies and associated hours of on-the-job learning (or “OJL”) that your apprentice can cover over the course of the program.
-Please note the following:
+Please take note from the following three instructions:

-- You must identify someone on your team who is able to train an individual in all the work processes.
+- Firstly you must identify someone on your team who is able to train an individual in all the work processes.

-- You may work with your state/federal apprenticeship representative to change the suggested competencies to fit your business model and company training philosophy.
+- Thirdly you may work with your state/federal apprenticeship representative to change the suggested competencies to fit your business model and company training philosophy.

 |Hours||Work Process Description (Competencies)|